Eastern Anatolian deciduous forests: Flora

 Forests and woodlands are the most widespread plant communities, interspersed with steppe and shrublands.
 Forests typically have an open canopy and a grassy understory.
-The predominant trees are deciduous oaks, including Quercus brantii, Q. libani, Q. boissieri, and Q. ithaburensis ssp. macrolepis.
+The predominant trees are deciduous oaks, including Quercus brantii, Q. libani, Q. boissieri and Q. ithaburensis ssp. macrolepis.
 Other forest communities include Quercus robur ssp. pedunculiflora forests and montane Pinus sylvestris forests.
 Platanus orientalis is predominant in valley forests.
 Relict forest of alder (Alnus spp.), sweet chestnut (Castanea sativa), maple (Acer spp.). and the shrub Lonicera caucasica are found in humid enclaves.

 Other woody plant communities include wild rose shrublands dominated by Rosa pimpinellifolia and Rosa canina, and low woodlands of dwarf juniper (Juniperus communis ssp. nana) with an understory of Convolvulus calvertii.

 Areas of steppe are interspersed among the forests and woodlands, and anthropogenic steppe has expanded where woodlands and forests have been degraded or destroyed.
 Steppe of Artemisia fragrans is common at lower elevations.
 Steppe of herbs and low shrubs, including Astragalus spp., Gundelia tournefortii, Noaea mucronata, Thymus spp., and Salvia cryptantha, is found in oak forest clearings.
 These are known as tragacanthic steppe, after tragacanth, a natural gum derived from several species of Astragalus that grow there.
-High mountain steppes are predominantly of herbaceous plants, like Achillea vermicularis, Ajuga chia, Helianthemum nummularium, Malcolmia africana, and Marrubium parviflorum.
+High mountain steppes are predominantly of herbaceous plants, like Achillea vermicularis, Ajuga chia, Helianthemum nummularium, Strigosella africana, and Marrubium parviflorum.
 Other steppe types are dominated by grasses.